siteorigin/docs/widgets-bundle/extending-widgets-bundle.md

 #### Widget name

 Start by creating your wiget folder using a name of your choice, and then a php file with the same name.
-We encourage the use of the WordPress guidelines for naming files and folders, which you can find [here](http://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations).
+We encourage the use of the WordPress guidelines for naming files and folders, which you can find <a href="http://codex.wordpress.org/Writing_a_Plugin#Names.2C_Files.2C_and_Locations" target="_blank">here</a>.

 #### Widget metadata